Gh0stjaw/nerdboard/README.md

 As a developer the keyboard can be concidered your hammer.
 This is the hammer you want.

 Ongoing project:
-+ Custom split / attachable keyboard
++ Custom split / attach-detach-able keyboard
 + Custom printed casing
 + Handmade soldering and customizations.